sarcophagus-org/quickstart-archaeologist/README.md

 ### To view the logs

-Run `docker container ls` and grab the container ID of the archaeologist service
+Run `docker ps` and grab the container ID of the archaeologist service.
+Look under the `NAMES` column.

+To identify the relevant container, look for the container with the name format: `<directory-name>-archaeologist-<network-name>-1`.

+Example, to get the container ID for the archaeologist service running on the Ethereum mainnet, and if you cloned this repo into the default directory called `quickstart-archaeologist`, you would look for a container with the name `quickstart-archaeologist-archaeologist-1`.

 Run `docker logs <container-id> --follow` to see realtime logs